 Country ham is also called a Virginia, Tennessee, or Kentucky ham; the best-known version is the Smithfield ham from Virginia.
 It is dry-cured, smoked, and aged during a period that can range from a few months to more than a year.
 Because it is so heavily salted, it requires a long soaking and simmering process before baking.
 Even so, the meat retains much of its powerfully salty flavor, and is something of an acquired taste.
-Unless you live in the South, this type of ham is not available in supermarkets and must be mail-ordered.
+Unless you live in the South, this type of ham is not available in grocery stores and must be mail-ordered.

 Baked Ham Dos and Don'ts

-To make your most delicious baked ham, take note of these essential dos and don'ts.
-First, the dos: Make sure to line your roasting pan with aluminum foil to prevent a difficult scouring job later on.
-You'll want to invite a large number of people over when making a ham; a 16-pound ham can feed 18 to 20 people (estimate about 3/4 pound per person for a bone-in ham and 1/2 pound for boneless).
+To make the most delicious baked ham, take note of these essential dos and don'ts.
+First, the dos: You'll want to invite a large number of people over when making this protein, as 16-pound ham can feed 18 to 20 people (estimate about 3/4 pound per person for a bone-in ham and 1/2 pound for boneless).
+Another important tip?
+Make sure to line your roasting pan with aluminum foil to prevent a difficult cleaning job later on.